Thameema82/webstack/README.md

-GWEB
+<h1>G-WEB-</h1>
-Gweb is an android application to provide basic knowledge of web designing.it is very much similiar to quiz app.it is featured  with scoring board that enhances the user to set up a fun based challenging mind.
+G-web is an android application to provide basic knowledge of web designing.it is very much similiar to quiz app.it is featured  with scoring board that enhances the user to set up a fun based challenging mind.
----userInterface----
+-<b>--userInterface----</b>
 there is no facility of authentication and allotted with 2 buttons "START  QUIZ" and "BOOKMARK".Start quiz allows the user to enter the next level .bookmark feature ensure the user to mark imporatnt notes which will useful for future updates
 ---category and set---
 you can select different categories and sets